 - A. Perform Initial Treatment / Universal Patient Care Protocol. - B. Maintain airway with the following special considerations in patients with decreased level of consciousness. - 1.
 Reassess that there is no history of even remote trauma which could have resulted in a cervical spine injury.
 If in doubt, protect spine by performing Spinal Trauma Protocol 5103. - If a readily treatable cause is suspected such as hypoglycemia or narcotic overdose, and ventilation can be maintained without intubation, consider assisting ventilation without intubation until treatment is administered and condition reassessed. - 3.
 Possible causes of unconsciousness or altered mental status (AEIOU-TIPS): - A Acidosis, alcohol - E Epilepsy - I Infection - O Overdose - U Uremia (kidney failure) - T Trauma, tumor - I Insulin - P Psychosis - S Stroke - C. Assess blood glucose level by glucometer and draw labs if available. - D. If blood glucose level is \leq 60 mg/dl, then: - 1.
-Treat per Diabetic Emergencies Protocol 5604. - E. If blood glucose level is > 60, administer Naloxone (Narcan®)2 mg IV titrated to restore the respiratory drive.
-If IV cannot be established, administer 2 mg intranasal (IN) via atomizer, or intramuscular (IM). - F. Expedite transport and notify Medical Command.
+Treat per Diabetic Emergencies Protocol 5604. - E. If blood glucose level is > 60, administer Naloxone (Narcan®) - 1.
+If blood glucose level is > 60, administer Naloxone (Narcan®) 0.4 mg/minute up to 2 mg IV titrated to restore the respiratory drive. - 2.
+If IV cannot be established, administer 2 mg intranasal (IN) via atomizer, or intramuscular (IM).